devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 >
 > **(b)** The total timeout for the execution of the CI pipeline is by default set as 3600 seconds.
 This default timeout is configurable according to the use case.
 The timeout can be edited in the configmap of the orchestrator service in the env variable as `env:"DEFAULT_TIMEOUT" envDefault:"3600"`

-## 2. Linked CI Pipeline
+## 2. Linked Build Pipeline

-If one code is shared across multiple applications, `Linked CI Pipeline` can be used, and only one image will be built for multiple applications because if there is only one build, it is not advisable to create multiple CI Pipelines.
+If one code is shared across multiple applications, `Linked Build Pipeline` can be used, and only one image will be built for multiple applications because if there is only one build, it is not advisable to create multiple CI Pipelines.

 1. From the **Applications** menu, select your application.
 2. On the **App Configuration** page, select **Workflow Editor**.
-3. Select **+ New Build Pipeline**.
+3. Select **+ New Workflow**.
-4. Select **Linked CI Pipeline**.
+4. Select **Linked Build Pipeline**.
 5. Enter the following fields on the **Create linked build pipeline** screen:

 ![](../../../.gitbook/assets/ca-workflow-linked.png)